World American Football by Decade and Region

 The World League returned in 1995 as a 6-team Europe-only League and was renamed the NFL Europe League in 1998.
 After initial success, attendances dwindled – the fans wanted an NFL franchise – so in 2007 the NFL folded the League and focused on promoting the NFL in Europe through the NFL International Series – starting with one NFL Regular Season game a year played in London, growing to 4-per-year by 2020, with the stated intention of putting a team in London permanently by 2022.

-European Pro Football Leagues (Level 1):
+European & International Pro & Semi-Pro Weekly Football Leagues (Level 0):

 American Football League of Europe (Seasons): 1995

 European Football Associations & the Eurobowl (AAA Level 1 & AA Level 2)

 The first Eurobowl for European National Champions was played in 1986, governed by the European Football League.
 The organisation fell apart in 1992, following the expulsion of the United Kingdom, and was replaced by the European Federation of American Football which ran the Eurobowl until 2015 when the German Football League International took over running the sport for one year, being replaced in turn by the Europe Division of the International Federation of American Football, the World Governing Body.

-European American Football Level 1 Overviews:
+European American Football Level 1 Overviews (Eurobowl):

 IFAF Europe European Football League (Level 2): 2016